anipmehta/BlockChain/README.md

    #### A brief walkthrough of the code and functionality is expalianed in a short video.
    #### Below are the screenshots of the functionality as seen in the browser :

+   This is the first page you see when you go to (http://localhost:4000)

    ![image](https://user-images.githubusercontent.com/4914264/49977027-8fb07300-ff12-11e8-9641-ca6d64c7c19c.png)

    click on continue